mboleary/arsmachina.net/content/about/_index.md

 +++
 title="About"
-description="This page contains information about the content on ArsMachina" sort_by="weight"
+description="This page contains information about the content on this website" sort_by="weight"

 [extra]